Should I Itemize Deductions in 2026?

 Most households under-report non-cash donations by 70–90%.
 That Patagonia jacket, those Nike shoes, the quality kids' items — they're worth more than you think.

-DeductAble is the modern ItsDeductible alternative that uses AI to automatically value your items at fair market value.
+DeductAble is the best ItsDeductible replacement that uses AI to automatically value your items at fair market value.
 No more guessing, no more spreadsheets, no more leaving money on the table.

 Accurate tracking can add $1,000–$5,000+ to your itemized deductions and meaningfully shift your tax savings.